The Silk Road : 丝绸之路

-The decline of the Silk Route started when Northern China was conquered by the Jin and Xixia kingdoms during the Song dynasty.
-The Southern Song dynasty had to rely on the sea to the south for trade as the overland silk road to the north was denied to them.
+The decline of the Silk Route started when Northern China was conquered by the Jin and Xixia kingdoms during the early Song dynasty.
+The Southern Song dynasty had to rely on the sea to the south for trade as the overland silk road to the north was blocked off.
 Although the Silk Road re-emerged as the main overland transport route during the Mongol dynasty when it fell in 1368 the overland route was no longer as safe.
 Central Asian kingdoms and their trading cities along the route had been devastated by the Mongol conquests.
 Northern barbarian tribes resumed their threat to the northern Chinese Silk route and more significant of all, advances in maritime technology allowed for safe and more profitable transport by sea - maps and the compass made long distance sailing trips practical.
 Even in Roman times there had been small scale but significant maritime trade via Sri Lanka and Arabia.
 By the start of the Ming dynasty the sea routes had become well established.
 This was another reason why the center of Chinese civilization moved south from the Yellow to the Yangzi River valley.

 After many of the silk road cities had been abandoned and become buried in sand for centuries it was the turn of explorer-adventurers in the late 19th century to enter a race to rediscover them.
 There was great interest in Europe and America about the distant, exotic history of Central Asia.
 Museums paid handsome rewards for 'rediscovered' (effectively stolen) treasures as they attracted many visitors.
 The explorers included Aurel Stein ➚ (UK); Paul Pelliot ➚ (France); Sven Hedin ➚ (Sweden); Albert von le Coq ➚ (Germany); Count Otani Kozui ➚ (Japan) and Langdon Warner ➚ (US).